mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What sort of signals can capacitors pass through and block?
 What sort of filter behavior is this?
 - Build a LPF/HPF using a single capacitor.
 - What are some common failure modes of a capacitor?
+- What is the continuity condition?
+What do capacitors resist change to?

 ## Inductors
 - Draw the symbol for an inductor.
 - What is inductance?
+- What is the equation for impedance of an inductor?
+- What is the differential equation for an inductor?
+- Does an inductor have positive of negative reactance?
+- What is the continuity condition?
+What do inductors resist change to?
 - How does an inductor behave when initially excited and at DC steady-state?
 - What is an inductors impedance at DC vs infinitely high frequency?
 Plot this behavior.
 - What happens when an inductor saturates?